nitardus/diogenes.el/README.md

 	# 2) to have write permissions to this directory (su root, ...)
 	patch /usr/local/diogenes/server/diogenes-cli.pl < diogenes-cli.patch

 After that, diogenes-cli.pl should be working.
-It is advisable to symlink diogenes-cli.pl to your $PATH; alternatively, you have to alter all occurences of "diogenes-cli.pl" in diogenes.el to hold the full path to the diogenes-cli.pl script.

-	ln -s /usr/local/diogenes/server/diogenes-cli.pl /somewhere/in/your/path/

-Test it now by executing

-	diogenes-cli.pl
+You can test it with

+	/usr/local/diogenes/server/diogenes-cli.pl # adapt path, if necessary

 Now copy diogenes.el into the elisp subfolder of your .emacs.d (creating it when necessary).
 Adapt the path if necessary

 	cp diogenes.el ~/.emacs.d/elisp/

-Now add these two lines to your .emacs or init.el
+Now add these three lines to your .emacs or init.el

 	(add-to-list 'load-path (expand-file-name "~/.emacs.d/elisp"))
+	(setq diogenes-cli-cmd "/usr/local/diogenes/server/diogenes-cli.pl")
 	(require 'diogenes)

 Finally, check the keybinding at the end of the diogenes.el file and alter them if they do not fit you.